syntaqx/homelab/README.md

 - Swap the USB boot device to a smaller (actually 32GB) drive, it's currently a 64GB formatted with FAT32
 - [Seagate Exos Hard Drive](https://amzn.to/3VXDoSW) - At least 12 TB, maybe larger depending on budget.
-  - Mobo is unfortunately limited to 6 SATA ports (1 for Parity, 5 disks), but I figure 60+ TB should be enough until I build a dedicated NAS.
+  - I'm limited to 6 SATA ports (1 for Parity, 5 disks), but 60+ TB should be enough until I build a dedicated NAS
 - Swap the Parity & Array drives for the new higher capacity drives
 - Swap the Cache drive to the `Samsung 850 Pro 1 TB` drive
 - Add a second 1 TB SSD drive to the cache pool